-You are currently viewing Giving My Survivor Speech
+You are currently viewing Finding Strength in Sisterhood: My Journey from Survivor to Advocate

 I can still vividly remember walking up to Bolton Refuge House’s front doors feeling as though my stomach was in my throat.
 I had never shared my experiences with a room full of strangers before.
 I was feeling exposed and vulnerable.
 I had no idea what to expect.